filipwasil/rearwing-glviewer/README.md

 -- Features
 - binary shader loading and generation
-- fonts shaders and generation
+- fonts loading and generation
 - Vulkan/OpenGL abstraction for resources loading and management
 - OpenGL ES backends
 - Simple and efficient, based on static polymorphism